Ortho-K, a Little Known Contact Lens Alternative for Athletes

 A nearsighted athlete’s greatest nightmare is to break one’s glasses or have contact lenses fall out during play.
 Fortunately, there exists a non-surgical option that eliminates the need to wear glasses and contacts while providing clear vision.
 Orthokeratology, also called ortho-k, are overnight lenses that gently reshape the cornea overnight to offer sharp vision throughout the day.

-If you’re interested in clear and crisp vision all day long, contact us at The Myopia Management Center at Drs.
+If you’re interested in clear and crisp vision all day long, contact us at Drs.
 Farkas, Kassalow, Resnick & Associates.
 We offer a comprehensive eye exam and custom fitting for ortho-k lenses.